What is a proof coin?

 Brilliant Uncirculated coins can be boxed and certificated, like proof coins, but they

 can also be capsuled like bullion coins.
+Like the proof coin, a BU coin would typically

-form of Sovereigns, Britannias, Krugerrands, and other major coins.
+Britannias, Krugerrands, and other major coins.

 Bullion coins have a very good finish, though admittedly not as crisp a contrast as the